Disgruntled/PackerExamples/readme.md

 This script assumes that you have S3:Read/WRite in one bucket, and EC2:FullACcess, The ability to modify IAM policies and roles, and Pass Iam Roles(instance profiles) to EC2 instance.
 Basically, you are an AWS Admin.

+All instance sizes used are t2.micro so this is eligible for the AWS free tier.

 ## 1) Using Packer as a local build agent